Esther Kellner

 Esther Kellner (1908–1998) was a writer, animal lover, and director of Wayne County, Indiana Civil Defense.

+Early life and education

 She was born in New Lisbon, Indiana and graduated from Morton High School in Richmond, Indiana in 1926.
 She began her writing career at age 20 as editor of a children's magazine, Play Mate.

+Career

 She became involved with the Wayne County Civil Defense in 1965 while writing her book, The Long Silence, about the fire that destroyed the switch office of the local phone company and left the area without phone service for several months.
 Another noted book, Death in a Sunny Street, chronicled the 1968 Richmond, Indiana explosion that destroyed several downtown blocks and killed 41 people.

 She wrote seventeen books, both fiction and nonfiction, including: The Devil and Aunt Serena, Moonshine: Its History and Folklore, and The Background of the Old Testament.